hyili/SDN_multicast_replication/README.md

 *  Openjdk-7

 ### Function :
-*  Main server and backup server can be any host and any ip in any topologies
+*  Main server and backup server can be any host and any ip in any topologies.
-*  Client can also be each of them
+*  Client can also be each of them.
-*  Analyze the routes to both main server and backup server, then find the multicast point to insert the multicast rule
+*  Analyze the routes to both main server and backup server, then find the multicast point to insert the multicast rule.
-*  Restapi can edit the main server's and backup server's ip addresses, and can show the current settings
+*  Restapi can edit the main server's and backup server's ip addresses, and can show the current settings.
 *  More backup servers -- hard working
+  *  First, build a multicast tree with self-defined structure to improve the efficient of inserting the rules.
+  *  Then, record the branch point which is the place where multicast rule insert into and assign each server a vlan-id.
+  *  Finally, we can then insert the rule one by one from parent to leaves.
 *  QoS of routing policy -- hard working
+  *  Search for suitable floodlight function.
 *  Reliable udp on multicsat -- hard working
+  *  First, set a reliable udp main server, a reliable udp backup server and a reliable udp client.
+  *  Second, modify module to implement packet buffering and receive the ack from server.
+  *  Then, client only needs to contact with main server without handling backup server request.
+Let controller take care of it with packet-in message and vlan-id.
-*  Byte level file replication OR block level replication -- hard working
+*  Byte level file replication OR block level replication -- not yet

 ### Floodlight :
 *  Just run it